dkarunakaran/web-template-springboot/README.md

 Ref: https://angular.io/docs/ts/latest/quickstart.html

-If you dont want to use Angualr2, then remove the angular reference from package.json and delete node_modules, systemjs.config.js, tsconfig.json, and typings.json
+If you dont want to use Angualr2, then remove the angular reference from package.json and delete node_modules, systemjs.config.js, tsconfig.json, and typings.json and Run npm install again.

 #### IDEs
 Use Visual Studio Code IDE for TypeScript, JavaScript, Angular2(Froent-end framework), and CSS.
 Use STS or Eclipse for java files.